theo-roulet/PdfText-FilterFileByType/README.md

 2. Rename this forked plugin to `PdfText/` (instead of `PdfText-FilterFileByType/`)
 3. Install, activate and set up the configuration just like any plugin (http:<your_omeka>/admin/plugins/ page)
 * *The list of types won't be initialized the first time you open the config page : just save and exit, and when coming back on the config page all the dc:type values given to your files will be there.*

+## Acknoledgment and License

+This work is entirely based upon the [PDFText plugin](https://github.com/omeka/plugin-PdfText), by the developers of Omeka at the [Corporation for Digital Scholarship](https://digitalscholar.org/).
+Omeka is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/), and - by extension ? - so is their plugin.

 ## Todo